Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **Explanation:**

 1.  **Prepare Analysis Configuration:**

   * This is the mandatory first step.
   * It initializes the SonarQube scanner, connects it to your SonarQube server (or SonarCloud), and provides the project key and authentication token.
   * For .NET projects, this step must occur **before** the build task.

 2.  **Visual Studio Build:**

   * SonarQube's scanner for .NET works by "hooking" into the MSBuild process.
   * As the code is compiled, the scanner analyzes the source files and identifies code smells, bugs, and vulnerabilities.

 3.  **Visual Studio Test:**

   * To include **code coverage** metrics in your SonarQube report, you must run your unit tests after the build.
   * The scanner will pick up the test execution results and coverage files generated during this step.

 4. **Run Code Analysis:**

   * This final SonarQube task completes the analysis process.
   * It aggregates all the data from the build and test steps, generates the final report, and uploads it to the SonarQube server for viewing.

 ### Question #3 💩💩💩

-DRAG DROP

 You need to and and isolate shared code.